Nefsen402/destam-dom/doc.md

 names.push(html`<div>Ford</div>`);
 ```

-This also has the added effect that destam-dom does not need to reconcile references.
+This has the added effect that destam-dom does not need to reconcile references.
 It simply detects that a new item was pushed and adds it to the dom.

 ## Custom element each property
 Sometimes, it's inconventient to need to manage an array of components, you might just have a list of arbitrary program state.
 Custom components are the basis of how destam-dom manages rendering a list of items with an arbitrary format.

 The `each` element property can be used to iterate a list and transform the list into html elements at the same time with a custom element.
-In the custom component, the `each` property will no longer be the list, but instead an element of the list.
+In the custom element, the `each` property will no longer be the list, but instead an element of the list.

 ```js
 const Name = ({each: name}) => {